Kvnbbg/StreamSprout/README.md

 ### Development Stack

 - **Frontend**: Built with React, using Redux for state management to handle dynamic data flows.
-- **Backend**: Developed with Node.js and Express, with MongoDB serving as the primary database.
+- **Backend**: Developed with Node.js and Express, with PostgreSQL serving as the primary database.
 - **AI Integration**: Amazon Bedrock is used for generative AI capabilities, providing advanced data analysis and conversational AI.
 - **Esports Data Integration**: Direct API connections to Riot Games for real-time VALORANT esports statistics and data.